andrew40404/mongodb/README.md

 ### Enabling SSL/TLS

-This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the MONGODB_EXTRA_FLAGS and MONGODB_CLIENT_EXTRA_FLAGS environment variables, together with the correct MONGODB_ADVERTISED_HOSTNAME.
+This container supports enabling SSL/TLS between nodes in the cluster, as well as between mongo clients and nodes, by setting the ``MONGODB_EXTRA_FLAGS`` and ``MONGODB_CLIENT_EXTRA_FLAGS`` environment variables, together with the correct ``MONGODB_ADVERTISED_HOSTNAME``.
 To enable full TLS encryption set tls.enabled to true.

 ### Using your own CA